Epsom salt is an ingredient used in a soak to treat minor aches and pains. It’s thought to soothe tired muscles and reduce swelling.

 - low magnesium levels in blood

-There’s some evidence that magnesium taken orally has a positive effect for several conditions, including:
+There’s that magnesium taken orally has a positive effect for several conditions, including:

 - heart disease